its-saanvi/linux-mcsr/doc/minecraft/wayland/waywall-config.md

 ```

 Note that the next section regarding boat eye setup is only practical if you resize Minecraft to a tall resolution, and use a mirror to magnify the game further.
-Please see an existing config for pointers on how you can set this up manually.
+Please see an existing config for pointers on how you can set this up.

 ## Profiles